Stage Performance Tips for Singers + What You Should Never Do

 Talking to the crowd.
 Announce yourself when you come on stage (if you’ve not already been announced).
 If you are performing a full set, and you feel it is appropriate for the mood, use any transition period to introduce your next song and, at the end of your set, thank the audience and let them know you’re grateful that you have had the opportunity to perform for them.

 Do you frequently perform live?
 What stage performance tips would you offer to singers who are just starting out?
 We would love to hear from you in the comments below.

 What you choose to wear can impact your performance and help with audience engagement.
 You may think the crazier you dress the more you will stand out, but you should ask yourself whether your outfit also matches the style of song you have chosen.

-Let us know how you like to prepare for a stage performance, or some cool things to do on stage while performing in the comments below!
+Let us know how you like to prepare for a stage performance or some cool techniques to do on stage while performing in the comments below!